Iron ore jumped on Friday

-The court order, issued on Thursday due to pollution concerns, also blocks access to 44,0000 tonnes of imported coal per day, which supplies much of the nation’s steel industry.

-Leonardo Shinohara, a mining analyst with HSBC in Sao Paulo, suggests that should the port remain shut for four days or more, Vale will have to cease iron ore production due to storage constraints.
+Despite the increase the spot price fell 1.23% for the week, leaving the year-to-date decline at just over 20%.

-Reflective of this possibility, Chinese iron ore futures continued to push higher on Friday evening with the most actively traded May 2016 contract on the Dalian Commodities Exchange rising by a further 0.16% to 319 yuan.
+On Friday evening, Chinese iron ore futures went nowhere with the most actively January 2016 contract on the Dalian commodities exchange closing flat.

-Should this be maintained or build during today’s day session in Dalian – beginning at 12pm AEDT – it points to the likelihood of another rise in the spot price arriving later on this evening.
+Chinese markets, including commodity futures, will have an abbreviated week with the nation breaking for the golden week holiday that begins on October 1.

 Business Insider Emails & Alerts